Azure/container-service-for-azure-china/monitoring/README.md

 ```
 4. Open a brower, and go to http://< DNS or Public IP address of controller VM >/ui, with the admin username and password provided in deployment parameters, to check if the Kubernetes UI shows correctly

-## C. View the monitoring stacks
-1. In kubernetes UI, browse the namespace in which the monitoring stacks are deployed
-2. In Services, Grafana and Kibana are exposed as a services with Public IP address
-3. Go to Grafana and Kibana portal with those Public IP address, to check if data is collected and shows correctly

-## D. Customize the config for data collection
+## C. Customize the config for data collection
 [Beats](https://www.elastic.co/products/beats) are the data shipper which ships kinds of data to ELK stack.
 Currently we install [Filebeat](https://www.elastic.co/products/beats/filebeat) for shipping container logs, and [Heartbeat](https://www.elastic.co/products/beats/heartbeat) for service health check.

 You can config the Beats per your request, following the official documentation.
 Here we take Heartbeat as an example to show how to customize the config.